tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

 * malicious applications cannot access confidential data structures in other windows.

 Node modules in node-webkit run in their own shared Node context.
+(Shared by default; however, you may explicitly add `'new-instance': true` to the options of [`Window.open`](https://github.com/rogerwang/node-webkit/wiki/Window#openurl-options) if you need your new window to have a separate Node.js context.)

 ## Determining the context of a script